Living In Niamey

 There are two main Facebook groups that serve the Niamey expat community: “Share” and “Communauté des expatriés de Niamey”.
 The latter is French language by default, though users will respond in English if you initiate the conversation in English.
 “Share” is more for the missionary community and “Communauté” is more for the NGO folk.
 In both cases you must ask to join, since for security reasons membership is restricted to expatriate residents of Niamey.
 Fortunately, the moderators respond quickly.

 Getting around can be tough for those without a car, but for those who buy a car, keeping it in good condition on desert roads will also be a challenge.
-Be warned that almost every vehicle has a standard transmission, and those with automatic transmissions are priced more prohibitively.
+Be warned that most vehicles have a standard transmission, and those with automatic transmissions are priced more prohibitively.
 Though other companies are present, the vast majority of vehicles are Toyotas.

 The nearest garage to the school is “Hama’s”.
 The people there are honest and reliable, and they regularly service both school and embassy vehicles.
 For gas, “Total” stations are the cleanest and most reliable.
 They are also prevalent throughout Niamey.